 Skins outermost lipid/oil based layers form what is often described as skins barrier function.
 A theoretical wall of brick shaped skin cells and lipid sealing mortar, preventing foreign matters infiltrating and internal nutrients from escaping.

 Skin cells mature through a 30-day cycle during which time they travel from the skin’s deepest layers towards the skins visible layers.
-Through this cycle skin cells differentiate from so-called keratinocytes into corneocytes – skin cells without a nucleus which are therefore technically classed as dead.
+Through this cycle skin cells differentiate from so-called keratinocytes into corneocytes – skin cells without a nucleus which are therefore technically classed as dead6.
 In their differentiated state corneocytes are able to pack tightly together forming a brick-like structure held together by a lipid-based matrix of fatty acids, ceramides, and cholesterol.
-In turn, this brick and mortar structure is also kept well lubricated by sebum glands excreting a mixture of triglycerides, fatty acids, wax esters and squalene.
+In turn, this brick and mortar structure is also kept well lubricated by sebum glands excreting a mixture of triglycerides, fatty acids, wax esters and squalene7.

 When skin has a healthy lipid barrier, its barrier function performs optimally, meaning hydrated skin that is free from irritation, inflammation, and sensitivity.
 When skin has an unhealthy lipid barrier, holes are formed in the skins theoretical brick wall leading to dull, dry sallow skin prone to reactivity, redness, and ageing.

 Traditional cleansing methods rely on a type of ingredient frequently referred to as a surfactant.
 Surfactants have a unique function amongst all cosmetic ingredients – they are able to dissolve in both water and oil.
 This makes them extremely efficient at cleansing skin of impurities that are both water and oil based.
-However, it is also because of this unique function that traditional surfactants are able to solubilise skins own lipid-based barrier.
+However, it is also because of this unique function that traditional surfactants are able to solubilise skins own lipid-based barrier8.

 Sodium lauryl sulphate (SLS) is a well-known, frequently used surfactant which has a pH of 10.
 The ingredient is cheap and readily available.
-It’s also a well-proven irritant able to cause measurable changes to skins barrier integrity.
+It’s also a well-proven irritant able to cause measurable changes to skins barrier integrity9.